 If you’re not organically working your social media channels on a daily basis, not engaging within comment feeds, not re-shaping and re-posting content for different audiences, not testing different headlines or pushing content through employee advocacy networks, then really you’re simply doing traditional push marketing and media the same way it has always been done.

-That’s fine, just don’t expect to truly succeed in social media marketing if your default setting is to see lack of engagement as a need to increase budgets.
+That’s fine, just don’t expect to truly succeed in digital marketing if your default setting is to see a lack of engagement as a need to increase budgets.